intentor/anlog/README.md

 Periods are defined by constants in the class `Anlog.Sinks.RollingFile.RollingFilePeriod`.

 - *Day*: Generates a new file each day.
-File name format: `log-yyyyMMdd-{fileCount}.txt`.
+File name format: `log-yyyyMMdd-{fileNumber}.txt`.
 - *Hour*: Generates a new file each hour.
-File name format: `log-yyyyMMddHH-{fileCount}.txt`.
+File name format: `log-yyyyMMddHH-{fileNumber}.txt`.

-\* `fileCount` default value is `1` and raises automatically creating a new log file every time log reaches the maximum size value configured.
+\* `fileNumber` default value is `1` and raises automatically creating a new log file every time log reaches the maximum size value configured.

 #### Settings